Short Course: Fundamentals and Applications of Mass Spectrometry

 Instructors

-The Short Course Session I and Session II will take place on Tuesday, September 23, 2025 at the Hilton Orange County/Costa Mesa and will be offered in-person only.
-Registration will be available in June.
+The Short Course Session I and Session II will take place on Monday, September 15, 2026, at the Hilton Washington DC/Rockville Hotel and will be offered in-person only.

 Note: Registration for the short course is an additional cost not included in the conference registration fee.
 For additional information on pricing, view Registration Fees.